Samir-Sell/templatepptx/README.md

 ## Combining Slides Quickstart

-You can generate many similar output products from a group of templates and then combining these outputs into one final product.
-There is an automated function built into this module which permits you to point to a whole direct, scrape all of the .pptx files and then combine them into one .pptx file.
+It is possible to generate many output products from a group of templates and then combine these outputs into one final PowerPoint.
+There is an automated function built into this module which permits you to point to a whole directory, scrape all of the .pptx files and then combine them into one .pptx file.

+More advanced use cases are defined in the batchTool class below.

 ```
 import templatepptx